FreddieRidell/dotfiles/jot/pensieve.md

 ## 2019-01-16

 - it would be pretty easy and nice to build a Dat podcasting client, even though there's currently really only one show on the datverse

+## 2019-04-28

+A breakup fix, where the couple starts together and we just follow their breakup